s-a-63/password_analyzer_generator/README.md

 Weak passwords remain one of the most common causes of account compromise and credential-based attacks.
 This project combines password strength evaluation and custom wordlist generation into a single GUI-based toolkit for security awareness, password analysis, and controlled security testing.

-The toolkit uses the zxcvbn password estimation library to analyze password strength and generates customized wordlists using common password mutation techniques such as leetspeak substitutions, case variations, and numeric patterns.
+The toolkit uses the zxcvbn password estimation library to evaluate password strength and generates customized wordlists using common password mutation techniques such as leetspeak substitutions, case variations, and numeric patterns.

-A complete Python GUI application combining:
+Built using Python and Tkinter, the application features a tabbed GUI interface with Light/Dark mode support for an improved user experience.

-1. **Password Strength Analyzer** — evaluates passwords using zxcvbn
+### Modules Included

-2. **Custom Wordlist Generator** — creates password lists with leetspeak, case variants, and number patterns
+- **Password Strength Analyzer** — Evaluates password strength and provides feedback using zxcvbn

-Built with `Tkinter`, styled with Light/Dark mode, and designed for ethical use.
+- **Custom Wordlist Generator** — Generates password wordlists using leetspeak, case variations, and numeric patterns

 ---